ColumbiaRoad/net-impact-bot/README.md

 #### Prerequisites

 - [An AWS account, AWS Identity and Access Management (IAM) credentials, IAM access key pair, and AWS Command Line Interface (AWS CLI) to configure AWS credentials.](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/prerequisites.html)
   **Note:** In this project, AWS credentials are only required for GitHub Actions deployments and it is advisable to create a dedicated IAM user for this.
 For local development and testing, it should be okay to skip this step as SAM CLI runs Lambda functions and API Gateway locally using Docker.
-However, if SAM CLI does not work without doing these prerequisites, please proceed with this step.
+However, if local SAM usage fails without credentials, follow this full AWS setup.
 - [Install AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html)
 - Install esbuild globally if you haven't yet: